bjing2016/habsim-local/README.md

 A note about timestamps: this package manipulates UNIX timestamps extracted from user-supplied datetime objects.
 When you create a datetime object, its `timestamp()` method returns as if the datetime is in the local time zone of your machine --- this package expects such behavior.
 You should not worry about converting your datetime object to UTC time --- doing so may cause unexpected behavior.

 ### Classes
-For usage example, see section below.
+For usage examples, see section below.

 - `Segment`             segment of a profile with a constant ascent or descent rate
 - `Profile`             list of segments